yueyuem77/database_project1/README.md

 - **Game**: Central to the platform, games are the items around which most interactions occur.
 Users can add games to their wish lists and write posts related to specific games.
   - Has a unique identifier (game_id, platform)
   - Game can be on multiple platform
+  - has a detailed description of the game
+  - has a rating for the game
+  - has a release date

 - **Posts**: Users can post content and share their thoughts on games.
   - Primary key is postid

 - **Price**: Price is a weak entity set dependent on the existance of game.
 It is unique for every combination of game and country.